 - Only Sane Man: You've got to feel real bad for him when he's in a kitchen with a team of amateurs who can't (or won't) work together to fry a single egg.

-- On a more general level he reins in his temper and is unusually calm when he's dealing with severely dysfunctional or unstable people.
-During the first night of service on the Burger Kitchen episode the entire family is screaming at each other as they fire their chef after the owners' son nearly comes to blows with the chef.
-Through it all Gordon just urges everyone to stay on track and not get distracted.
+- On a more general level, he reins in his temper and is unusually calm when he's dealing with severely dysfunctional or unstable people.
+During the first night of service on the Burger Kitchen episode, the entire family is screaming at each other as they fire their chef after the owners' son nearly comes to blows with the chef.
+Through it all, Gordon just urges everyone to stay on track and not get distracted.

 - Papa Wolf: Under normal circumstances, he's rather upset when any chef under his tutelage undercooks food.
 But if you were going to serve that undercooked food to Gordon's children, or to a pregnant woman, you will really regret it.
 He also is quite protective to the kids on Junior: One episode had a kid accidentally setting her pan on fire.
-When she hesitated on how to fix it, he immediately went into dad mode, put himself between the fire and her, and took care of the fire.
+When she hesitated on how to fix it, he immediately went into dad mode, put himself between the fire and her, and took care of it.